xxGus/char-management-api/README.md

 npm install
 npm run start
 ```
-The API listens on port `3000` by default.
+The API is served by NestJS + Fastify on port `3000` by default.
 For local development without building, run `npm run start:dev`.

 ## Testing
 ```bash